zZissou/personal-portfolio/my-website/README.md

 future integrations and ideas.
 I'M JUST SPITBALLIN HERE...

+(A+) Fix header to top.

-I want to auto scroll down the page when you click on the <a href> links.
+(A) I want to auto scroll down the page when you click on the <a href> links.

+(A-) Need to update format of resume.
+Reduce amount of html and use more css spacing.

-I want it to fix the header to the top as it scrolls down. when you reach the current <a href>, replease it with a "home" <a href> which will auto scroll back to the top. switch to home will include a flip(rotate on z axis) to show the new <a href>.
+(B+) As you scroll down the page, I want the fixed header to replace the corresponding <a href> to a home <a href> button that will force scroll to the top.
+The transition between <a href> will be a flip(rotate on z axis) to show the new <a href>.

-want to include a download link of my resume.
+(B)want to include a download link of my resume.

-Want to complete an actual easy form in the contact section.
+(B-)Want to complete an actual easy form in the contact section.

-include icons with the different <a href> pages.
+(B-) include icons with the different <a href> pages.

-I want